NoobCIT/30for30FrontEnd/README.md

 [Day 24: React - TicTacToe](https://polar-retreat-40778.herokuapp.com/)

-Made TicTacToe and compared the difference to the one shown on Facebook tutorial.
-Also added basic tests.
+Made TicTacToe using react.
+Also added basic tests using Mocha, Chai, and Enzyme.